 "Top dead center" is the position where the piston is at the very top of the tapered sleeve.
-Occasionally, an engine can get "stuck" at this position.
-This is most likely to happen on new engines during breakin, but can also happen at other times.
+Occasionally an engine can get "stuck" at this position.
+This is most likely to happen on new engines during break-in, but can also happen at other times.
 If the engine is stuck at TDC, use the following procedure to release the piston from the sleeve:

-- 1. Remove the glow plug using the included tool or 8mm (5/16") nut driver, and verify that the piston is at the top of its stroke. - Use a flat blade screwdriver to rotate the flywheel.
-Place the blade of the driver into one of the grooves of the flywheel and push down, turning the flywheel counterclockwise when viewed from the front.
-The flywheel should turn, unsticking the piston from the sleeve. - 3.
+- 1. Remove the glow plug using the included tool or 8mm (5/16") nut driver and verify that the piston is at the top of its stroke. - 2.
+Turn the model over and locate the flywheel through the cutout in the chassis.
+Insert a flat blade screwdriver as shown between the chassis and flywheel.
+Using the chassis for leverage, rotate the flywheel counterclockwise by pressing down on the screwdriver.
+The flywheel will turn, unsticking the piston from the sleeve. - 3.
 Put two or three drops of light machine oil into the glow plug hole to lubricate the piston and sleeve.
-Do not use too much oil-it will hydro-lock the engine.
-Verify the starter will spin the engine with the glow plug out. - Rotate the flywheel so the piston is at bottom dead center and replace the glow plug with the gasket.
+Do not use too much oil.
+It will hydro-lock the engine.
+Verify the starter will spin the engine with the glow plug out. - 4.
+Rotate the flywheel so the piston is at bottom dead center and replace the glow plug and gasket.
 Reconnect the blue glow plug wire. - 5.
 You should now be able to start the engine with the EZ-Start.